jlin00/6s898-final-project/_posts/2023-12-12-training-robust-networks.md

 ## Comparing Models via Visualization
 Furthermore, we transform the feature maps generated for an input image into interpretable visualizations to delve deeper into understanding the learned representations within the ResNet model.
 These feature maps, which capture the activations of learned filters or kernels across different regions of the input images, are the basis for our analysis.
 Each residual block in a ResNet consists of multiple convolutional layers.

 After obtaining these feature maps, we compute the average activation values across the channels (neurons) within a specified layer of interest.
 This process provides insights into which regions or patterns in the input images contribute significantly to the neuron activations within that layer.
 We then create heatmap visualizations based on these average activations, highlighting the areas of the input data that have the most substantial impact on the network's feature detection process.
-This allows us to gain valuable insights into how the network perceives and prioritizes various features across its layers, aiding in our understanding of the model's inner workings
+This allows us to gain valuable insights into how the network perceives and prioritizes various features across its layers, aiding in our understanding of the model's inner workings.

-We use this approach to compare the out-of-the-box ResNet18 model to the "hyperparameter-optimized" model, aiming to identify significant differences in feature prioritization or distinct patterns detected at various layers.
+We use this approach to compare the baseline model to the final model, aiming to identify significant differences in feature prioritization or the patterns detected at various layers.

 # Results and Discussion
 ## Baseline Model